sixfeetup/2024_GTF_BEST/slides.md

 # Journey {data-background-image="images/space_journey.png"}

+## "How can we be more like you?" {.r-fit-text}

 * 6 Globally Distributed Teams
 * Some Poorly Performing
 * Goal to Improve Delivery Velocity

+::: notes
+engaged 6 teams to interview a subset of people from each team 80 hours of work for the 6 teams

 * Assumptions:
   * Poor Test Coverage?
   * Technical Debt?

-::: notes
-engaged 6 teams to interview a subset of people from each team 80 hours of work for the 6 teams
 :::

 ---